Who are WorldSurfers?

 Table Topics Master

 Table Topics Master leads the Table Topics or impromptu speech session.
-He/she invites to the stage individuals to answer one his question.
-Nobody knows what question will he ask, so the task of the speaker to survive on the stage 1-2 minutes using his/her improvisation skills.
+He/she invites to the stage individuals to answer his/her questions.
+Nobody knows what question will will be asked, so the task of the speaker to survive on the stage 1-2 minutes using his/her improvisation skills.
+Read full instructions of this role here.

 General evaluator leads the evaluation part of the meeting.
-He/she is an experienced Toastmaster who evaluates the Minor Roles, the Toastmaster and the Table Topics Master.
-He also invites to the stage Personal Evaluators and evaluates them.
+He/she is an experienced Toastmaster who evaluates the Minor Roles, the Toastmaster and the Table Topics Master and the meeting in general.
+He/She also invites to the stage Personal Evaluators and evaluates them.
+Read full instructions of this role here.

 Where to Find Information About Upcoming Events?

 Check the calendar on the right!
-To see more detailed information on our upcoming events and what’s happening with WorldSurfers, like our Facebook page (or VK group) and Instagam channel.
+To see more detailed information on our upcoming events and what’s happening with WorldSurfers, join our Telegram and VK group.
 If you want to watch more of our videos (or videos of yourself) subscribe to our Youtube channel.
 To see reports on the past meeting, you could have a glance here.
 Don’t forget to register for upcoming meetings here.